Minnesota’s most popular Work-Based Learning endorsement program.

 Rule 8710.4825 defines WBL as “learning through paid and unpaid work-based experiences where the worksite is the educational setting for one or more hours of the school day or week for one or more quarters or semesters of the school year.”

 Note: It is inaccurate that teachers coordinating WBL experiences less than 40 hours are not required to hold the licensure endorsement.
-While MDE Rule 3505.4300 may specify that teachers must hold the WBL endorsement when a CTE program includes placement of paid or unpaid learning experiences of more than 40 hours, that does not mean they do not need it if the experience is less than forty hours.
+While MDE Rule 3505.4300 may specify that teachers must hold the WBL endorsement when a CTE program includes placement of paid or unpaid learning experiences of more than 40 hours, that does not mean they do not need it if the experience is less than 40 hours.
 Further, this definition only applies within the context of MDE program approval; teacher licensure is under the authority of PELSB, not MDE.
 PELSB defines WBL as “one or more hours of the school day.”
 We recommend all CTE teachers possess the WBL endorsement.

 Courses in CTE: Work-Based Learning